feature-image

 Imago

-Ohio State has been known for a long time as one of the best schools in the country for wide receivers.
-Over the last ten years, they have produced top-level talent at the position almost every season.
+Over the last ten years, Ohio State has produced top-level talent at the wide receiver position almost every season.
 Many of those players have gone on to be first-round picks in the NFL Draft.
-That streak continued this year when Carnell Tate was selected in the first round for the Tennessee Titans for $47.4 million.
+That streak continued this year when Carnell Tate was selected in the first round by the Tennessee Titans for $47.4 million.
+However, that also leaves a hole in the WR room at Columbus.

 ADVERTISEMENT

 One of the main players expected to step up is senior Brandon Inniss.
 He is the most experienced receiver on the team.
-However, he has never been a main number two receiver in his career.
+However, he has never been WR2 in his career.
 Most of the time, he has played in the slot position.
 His production has also been limited, and he has never had more than 300 receiving yards in a single season.

-Over his 3 years career at Ohio State, the four-star has only recorded 51 receptions for 505 yards and 5 touchdowns.
-At the same point, you can’t point your finger and call him out, because the Buckeyes are never not stacked in that position.
+Over his 3-year career at Ohio State, the four-star has recorded only 51 receptions for 505 yards and 5 touchdowns.
+At the same point, you can’t point your finger and call him out, because the Buckeyes are always stacked in that position.
 He simply had to wait for his due.

 ADVERTISEMENT